arungudelli/python.shiksha/content/en/tips/sort-dictionary-by-values.md

 With the growing community of Python, the newer versions of Python have made programming simpler and easier.

-Like prior to **Python 3.7**, the insertion of items into the dictionary were unordered but the later version of python made the tedious work simpler by ordering the items according to their insertion in a dictionary.
+Like prior to **Python 3.7**, the insertion of items into the dictionary were unordered but the later version of Python made the tedious work simpler by ordering the items according to their insertion in a dictionary.

 In this article we will be discussing how we can sort a dictionary by values.